 There is only one you.
 And there will never be another you.
 You have something to offer this world that has never been offered before.
 And never will be again.

 When you think of your life does your mind get caught in the trap of past regrets?
 Do you focus on what is broken?
 Or what God has made new?
 Do you believe you are worthy of forgiveness?

 Do you know you are loved?
 Unconditionally loved.
 Your past choices have no bearing on your worthiness of love.

-Trust me – I know.
-I have believed lies that I am unlovable.
+Trust me ?
+I know.
+I have believed the lies that I am unlovable.
 Unworthy.
-That somehow my mistakes.
-My sins.
-My poor choices.
-Made me exempt from the full love of God.
+That somehow my mistakes, sins, and poor choices all made me exempt from the full love of God.
 I have let my past define me.

 Thankfully, God broke those chains years ago.
 And I have not looked back.

 We are all struggling in some way.
 And yet?..